Solomon Islands close to security deal with China, alarming neighbors

 The nation of 700,000 people, which sits in a strategic but politically volatile part of the world, has been at the heart of a geopolitical tug-of-war since it changed diplomatic recognition from Taiwan to China in 2019.
 “The Switch,” as the decision is known, underlined Beijing’s expanding influence in a region traditionally dominated by the United States and Australia.

-The diplomatic U-turn — and accusations of associated bribes — angered many in the archipelago and, combined with long-standing local grievances, leading to widespread rioting in November that killed four people and burned much of the capital of Honiara to the ground.
+The diplomatic U-turn — and accusations of associated bribes — angered many in the archipelago and, combined with long-standing local grievances, led to widespread rioting in November that killed four people and burned much of the capital of Honiara to the ground.

 Peacekeepers from Australia and New Zealand remained in the capital, helping to guard Parliament, even as Sogavare announced the proposed agreement with China.